JetBrains/compose-multiplatform-html-library-template/README.md

 This template uses the HTML Compose library.

-- `./gradlew jsBrowserRun` - run application in a browser
+- `./gradlew jsBrowserDevelopmentRun` - run application in a browser
 - `./gradlew jsBrowserProductionWebpack` - produce the output in `build/dist`